xrdocs/programmability/_tutorials/2020-12-02-nornir-overview.md

 print_result(results)
 ```
 This is the main file where you initialize Nornir with InitNornir function and provide the configuration file.
-In the next step call run method and provide the tasks to be executed, it executes the tasks over all the hosts provided in the inventory and return the results.
+In the next step, call run method and provide the tasks to be executed, here I provided napalm_get imported from nornir_napalm plugin.
+It executes the provided napalm getters over all the hosts provided in the inventory and return the results.

 Execute **nornir_main.py** file and retrieve the results.
 ```